 Don’t wait for your boss to tell you to do something around the office that needs to be done.
 If no one steps up to the plate, that’s your cue to do so.
 It is a guaranteed way to stand out from the rest of your co-workers.

-Once you finish the task, let your boss know, so it’s on their radar.
+Once you finish the task, let your boss know so it’s on their radar.
 However, the odds are she or he already does.
-You won’t have to look for such opportunities, they’re always there.
-All you need to do is work on your mindset.
+You won’t have to look for such opportunities, and they’re always there.
+It would be best if you did is work on your mindset.

-With a critical mind, you can cash in to such opportunities and impress your bosses, which is a sure-shot way of knowing how to get promoted at work.
+With a critical mind, you can cash into such opportunities and impress your bosses, which is a sure-shot way of getting promoted at work.

 3) Be a Team Player

 If your co-worker is having trouble figuring out a new software program, show them how to use it.
-While this may cost you some of your own valuable time, it shows you care about the success of your fellow co-workers and for the well-being of your company.
+While this may cost you some of your own valuable time, it shows you care about your co-workers’ success and for the well-being of your company.